Synnotech-AG/Synnotech.Linq2Db/readme.md

 }
 ```

-You should register a factory for your session with your DI container:
+You should register a factory for your session with your DI container, the same way as we did it for the read-only session:

 ```csharp
 services.AddSessionFactoryFor<IUpdateContactSession, LinqToDbUpdateContactSession>();